onzx0923/GeneX_analysis/README.md

 # GeneX Variant and Regulatory Network Analysis

 This repository contains a comprehensive three-phase bioinformatics workflow developed to investigate the molecular function and regulatory consequences of mutation in Gene X, a putative epigenomic factor.
-The project integrates genomic, epigenomi, and transcriptomic analyses to characterize both the direct physical targets and downstream transcriptional effects associated with disruption of Gene X activity.
+The project integrates genomic, epigenomic and transcriptomic analyses to characterize both the direct physical targets and downstream transcriptional effects associated with disruption of Gene X activity.

 Phase 1 focuses on sequencing quality control and genomic variant identification.
 Raw paired-end Illumina FASTQ reads were assessed using FastQC, aligned to the Gene X reference sequence using BWA-MEM and processed with SAMtools.
 Variants were subsequently identified using FreeBayes under a haploid model, followed by filtering and consensus sequence construction using BCFtools.